Quick test interpretation

 Iatrogenic | Corticosteroids |

-GI disease | Peritonitis, gastritis, bowel obstruction, visceral manipulation (laparotomy), hepatic disease and neoplasia |
+Gastrointestinal disease | Peritonitis, gastritis, bowel obstruction, visceral manipulation (laparotomy) |

 Interpret with: | Amylase |